Russian fake news laws: Effect on media

-Many Russian media outlets were forced to stop covering the Russian invasion of Ukraine because of this bill, including Colta.ru, Snob online magazine, Znak.com, "The Bell" online magazine, and Novaya Gazeta.
-Dozhd said it was temporarily suspending operations due to the enactment of the aforementioned law.
+Many Russian media outlets were forced to stop covering the Russian invasion of Ukraine because of this bill, including Colta.ru, Snob online magazine, Znak.com, The Bell online magazine, and Novaya Gazeta.
+TV Rain said it was temporarily suspending operations due to the enactment of the aforementioned law.

 Radio Liberty announced that it would stop working in Russia due to the new law on fakes, but would continue to cover events in Ukraine while abroad.
 The following foreign news agencies and TV stations—Bloomberg News, CNN, NBC, CBS, ABC, BBC News, RTVE, EFE, RAI, TG5 and ANSA—stopped working in Russia.
 By 7 March 2022, according to Agentstvo, over 150 journalists left Russia after Putin signed the bill into law.

 On 7 April 2022, to avoid prosecutions under the law, journalists from Novaya Gazeta announced the launch of Novaya Gazeta Europe.
-Its editor-in-chief Kirill Martynov stated that Novaya Gazeta Europe would be independent of Novaya Gazeta, "both legally and in practice", with its newsroom made up of staffers who have left Russia.
+Its editor-in-chief Kirill Martynov said that Novaya Gazeta Europe would be independent of Novaya Gazeta, "both legally and in practice", with its newsroom made up of staffers who have left Russia.

-In the months following the beginning of the war, virtually all remaining independent media in Russia were terminated by the Roskomnadzor for violation of the censorship laws: liberal radio station Echo of Moscow was closed on 3 March and replaced by the propaganda outlet Radio Sputnik, TV channel Dozhd was closed in March, online publications The New Times and The Moscow Times were blocked from the internet in Russia and Novaya Gazeta was forced to suspended publications and later shut down in September.
+In the months following the beginning of the war, virtually all remaining independent media in Russia were terminated by the Roskomnadzor for violation of the censorship laws: liberal radio station Echo of Moscow was closed on 3 March and replaced by the propaganda outlet Radio Sputnik, the TV Rain channel was closed in March, online publications The New Times and The Moscow Times were blocked from the internet in Russia and Novaya Gazeta was forced to suspend their publications and later shut down in September.

 Similar Belarusian law

 On 14 December 2021, Alexander Lukashenko signed Law No.133-Z, amending Article 361 of the Criminal Code of Belarus.
-These amendments criminalized appeals for sanctions against Belarus, Belarusian legal and natural persons and established a penalty of imprisonment for up to six years for making such appeals.
+These amendments criminalized appeals for sanctions against Belarus and Belarusian legal and natural persons and established a penalty of imprisonment for up to six years for making such appeals.

 Appeals to foreign countries and the dissemination of such appeals are punishable by a term of imprisonment from three to 10 years.
 The same appeals made via the media or the internet are punishable for a term of four to 12 years.
 This bill was adopted in Belarus against a background of the ongoing political crisis in the country.